Scott A. McGregor: 1978–1998: Software industry

-Starting in his senior year at Stanford, McGregor worked for Xerox Corporation’s Palo Alto Research Center (Xerox PARC).
+Starting in his senior year at Stanford, McGregor worked for Xerox Corporation's Palo Alto Research Center (Xerox PARC).
 There, he joined a small software engineering team that helped create the windowing system for the Xerox Star—the first personal computer with a graphical user interface (instead of the text-based interfaces which preceded them).
 McGregor worked on the operating systems's windowing system (the "Cedar Viewers Window Systems"), the first system to display multiple programs at once.

 In 1983, McGregor was recruited by Bill Gates to join Microsoft, to be the developer team lead for Windows 1.0—the company's first graphical user interface-based operating system.
+McGregor led the Interactive Systems Group, which began with a staff of three, characteristic of Microsoft's small development teams.
 In this role, the authors of a 1994 book said "his big-systems orientation" was seen as misaligned with the team's limited x86 PC environment, but described him as a "charismatic ideas guy" and an "articulate academic".
-At Microsoft at the time, Gates and McGregor interviewed every technical candidate.
-McGregor led the Interactive Systems Group, which began with a staff of three, characteristic of Microsoft's small development teams.

 McGregor's first objective was to "figure out what Windows ought to be and deliver it to the world."
-At the time, Microsoft's proposed product didn't have a complete product specification, even though a press event was scheduled in November 1983 to announce it.
-McGregor flew with Gates and Steve Ballmer to New York's Plaza Hotel, where Windows was announced with support commitments from 23 computer manufacturers.
+At the time, Microsoft's proposed product didn't have a complete product specification.
+But in November 1983 McGregor flew with Gates and Steve Ballmer to New York's Plaza Hotel for a press event, where Windows was announced with support commitments from 23 computer manufacturers.
 In a later interview, McGregor said Microsoft "basically announced the product when we hadn't even designed it yet."

 Gates' initial perspective, in 1983, had been that the development would be just a set of subroutines that individual applications would add to enable windowing; at the time, the product was going to be called "Interface Manager".
 But McGregor had written the window manager component for PARC's complete, interactive programming environment, and had called his PARC software "Windows".
 As the project grew in scope, it was McGregor's term that became the name for Microsoft Windows.
 The team grew as well, expanding to more than 30 members by the time they were fully staffed, making it Microsoft's single largest development group.
+At Microsoft during this time, Gates and McGregor interviewed every technical candidate.

 After leaving Microsoft, McGregor joined Digital Equipment Corporation (DEC, now part of HP) as the Program Architect for DECwindows, where he was the co-author of the X Window System, Version 11 (also known as X11) in 1990 (the most current release as of 2020).
 He went on to lead DEC's Western Software Laboratory in Palo Alto, including the company's ULTRIX workstation software.
 In the mid-1990s, McGregor moved to Santa Cruz Operation, where he joined as the Senior Vice President of Products, and later became the company's Senior Vice President and General Manager.